SuperOfficeDocs/superoffice-docs/user-guide/en/settings/lists/country.md

 # General - Country

 In several places in SuperOffice CRM you can select a desired country from a selection list.
 The list of countries (and their flags) is obtained from the ISO standard list of countries.
 The list of countries is predefined in the **Lists** screen in Settings and maintenance.
 You can, if required, edit the predefined countries or add a new one.
-This is described in the topics below.

 ## What would you like to do now?